ABOUT ST. AUGUSTINE'S TOWER

 The new church of St. John-at-Hackney (which is the one we know today), designed by James Spiller, was begun in 1791 and completed in 1797.
 It was built without a steeple.
 One was eventually completed in 1814, but the bells stayed in St. Augustine’s Tower for another forty years because the new steeple was not strong enough to bear their weight.
 The bells were finally moved to the new church after it was underpinned in 1854.

 Next to the old church was the Church House, also known as Urswick’s House.
 This was demolished in 1797 and replaced by the first Hackney Town Hall in 1802.
 To the south of the Church House stood the cage, a strong wooden cell for the temporary detention of prisoners, and just beyond the lynch gate stood the whipping post.

 Once the new church was built, the old church became redundant, and was demolished in 1798 when the materials were sold off.
 The tower should have been demolished as well, but was left standing to house the bells.
 It was reported that the demolition was too tough a job for the contractor and happily no one pressed him to fulfil his contract.

 The tower is built of coursed rubble masonry and contains four floors, connected by a spiral stone staircase (see diagram).
 The upper floors each contain part of the workings of the clock.
 The pendulum case is on the first floor, the clock room is on the second floor, and the bell room is on the third.

-The clock faces are a later addition; they are at the second-floor level, connected internally to each other and to the clock mechanism by a steel spindle.
+The clock faces are a later addition; they are at second floor level, connected internally to each other and to the clock mechanism by a steel spindle.
 Originally, the clock’s chiming was the only way to tell the time in the village.
-The clock is of historical significance, and has been dated to the late 16th or early 17th century.
-It was manually wound for over 400 years.